What if ... ? (absences, holidays, missing homework, snow days, and course drops)

 If you develop a schedule conflict with your conversation session time at any time during the semester, you will no longer be guaranteed a space in the course.
 If there are alternate spaces available, you may request a change, but changes are not guaranteed and the opportunites to change to a different time are extremely limited.
 Schedule change requests should go through the program director/associate director, not through your conversation partner.
 Conversation partners do not organize schedules.

 - Logistical questions:

 Address questions about course logistics to the FCCSWL staff, not to your conversation partner.
 FCCSWL language courses each have a staff member assigned as the course organizer for the course.
-The course organizer for all Spoken Arabic courses is Hayley Culver.
-She is the person to contact about issues such as difficulties purchasing or accessing materials, scheduling problems, evaluation scheduling, and questions about meeting course requirements.
-She can be contacted at email@example.com or 413-542-5264.
+The course organizer for all Spoken Arabic courses is Theo Hull.
+They are the person to contact about issues such as difficulties purchasing or accessing materials, scheduling problems, evaluation scheduling, and questions about meeting course requirements.
+They can be contacted at email@example.com or 413-542-5264.

 - Snow emergencies and snow days: